 - Long-lasting insertion of the Yoni Egg can also prevent natural discharge from properly draining.
 So, when you shut off the vagina, one interferes with its self-cleaning abilities, which in its turn can cause harmful materials and bacteria to accumulate.

-- As the Yoni Egg is a stone, rough spots or cracks could cause irritation, scratches or tears in the vaginal tissue.
+- As the Yoni Egg is typically a stone or crystal, rough spots or cracks could cause irritation, scratches or tears in the vaginal tissue.

-- Finally, it’s said that the Yoni Egg should not be worn if a woman is pregnant, is menstruating, has an IUD, an active vaginal infection or other pelvic health issue.
+- Finally, it’s said that the Yoni Egg should not be worn if a woman is pregnant, has an IUD (intrauterine device inserted into the uterus to prevent pregnancy), suffers from an active vaginal infection or Sexually Transmitted Disease (STD), Thrush (Candidiasis fungal infection), or other pelvic health issue.